maxviazov/Spring-Frameworks-/Spring-Framework-Versions.md

 # Supported Versions

 - 6.0.x is the main production line as of November 2022.
 This new generation of the framework comes with a JDK 17 and Jakarta EE 9 baseline.
-- 5.3.x is the final feature branch of the 5th generation (GA as of October 2020), with long-term support provided on JDK 8, JDK 11, JDK 17.
+- 5.3.x is the final feature branch of the 5th generation, with long-term support provided on JDK 8, JDK 11, JDK 17 and the Java EE 8 level.
 - _4.3.x reached its official EOL (end-of-life) on December 31st, 2020.
 No further maintenance and security patches are planned in that line._
 - _3.2.x reached its official EOL (end-of-life) on December 31st, 2016.
 No further maintenance and security patches are planned in that line._